sammyd/sammyd.github.com/source/_posts/2013-01-15-building-a-range-selector-with-shinobi-charts-part-ii-creating-custom-handle-annotations.markdown

 We add a new method to the annotation manager which will create the gesture recognisers and add them to the annotation.
 The last 2 lines of this `prepareGestureRecognisers` method does just that - standard `UIGestureRecognizer` usage.
-However, before that there is some more Shinobi Chart internal magic.
+However, before that there is some more ShinobiChart internal magic.

 In order that gesture recognisers work, their entire parent view hierarchy has to have `userInteractionEnabled = YES;`.
 Because of where annotations appear within